South Korea’s parliament passes landmark ban on production and sales of dog meat

 Some angry dog farmers said they plan to challenge the bill's constitutionality and hold protest rallies, a sign of continued heated debate over the ban.

 Dog meat consumption, a centuries-old practice on the Korean Peninsula, is neither explicitly banned nor legalized in South Korea.
+It has long been viewed as a source of stamina on hot summer days.
 Recent surveys show more than half of South Koreans want dog meat banned and a majority no longer eat it.
 But one in every three South Koreans still opposes a ban even though they don’t consume it.

 The National Assembly passed the bill by a 208-0 vote.
 It will become law after being endorsed by the Cabinet Council and signed by President Yoon Suk Yeol, considered formalities since his government supports the ban.